 - Are sunscreens toxic?
 Sunscreens undergo extensive testing to ensure that they do not cause harm to humans.
 The safety of the chemicals used is based on studies with humans but not specifically with people who have experienced a burn injury.

 - Do sunscreens cause Vitamin D deficiency?
 Sunscreens theoretically prevent Vitamin D formation because they block the UV-B light rays that are needed to form Vitamin D. However, no studies have shown any physical consequence or difference in Vitamin D levels of people who use sunscreen when compared to people who do not use sunscreen.
 We encourage a healthy diet that is rich in Vitamin D (fatty fish, cheese, egg yolk, fortified milk and yogurt, beef liver).

 - Am I more susceptible to skin cancer after a burn?
 There is no good information about risk of skin cancer with healed burn wounds.

 - When should I be concerned about skin cancer?
-From the American Academy of Dermatology, you should “check your birthday suit on your birthday” for skin changes or itchy or bleeding skin.
+You should “check your birthday suit on your birthday” for skin changes or itchy or bleeding skin.
 If you have a burn wound that does not heal or breaks open often you should see your doctor or health care provider.

 - Skin Cancer Foundation: http://www.skincancer.org/prevention/sun-protection/clothing/clothing-our-first-line-of-defense

-- FDA Fact Sheet: Tips to Stay Safe in the Sun: From Sunscreen to Sunglasses: http://www.fda.gov/ForConsumers/ConsumerUpdates/ucm049090.htm
+- FDA Facts: Tips to Stay Safe in the Sun: From Sunscreen to Sunglasses: http://www.fda.gov/ForConsumers/ConsumerUpdates/ucm049090.htm

 - American Academy of Dermatology: Sunscreen FAQs: https://www.aad.org/media/stats/prevention-and-care/sunscreen-faqs